nih-fmrif/NIMH_repro_2017_03/_episodes/11-tracking_changes_with_git.md

 changes made in the commit.
 If you want to go into more detail, add a blank line between the summary line and your additional notes.

-Now when we run `git status` we see:
+Now when we run "git status" we see:

 ~~~
 !git status